-- When we receive your order we will mail you a copy of your deposit receipt.
-You will not receive an email confirmation of your deposit.
+- When we receive your order we will email you a copy of your deposit receipt.

-- Approximately two years from the vintage date, we will alert you by mail when your futures are ready for pick-up/shipment.
+- Approximately two years from the vintage date, we will alert you by email when your futures are ready for pick-up/shipment.
 Final payment will be due at the time of pick-up or delivery.

 For questions please email email@example.com or call (707) 963-7774